aya49/202105_sfu_cmpt_127/labs/02/README.md

 # Bonus material: C vs C++ (C strings vs `std::string`)

 C is a subset of C++; all C functions/keywords/code will work with a C++ compiler.
-In this section, we go over some functions/keywords that are analagous to each other in C and C++.
+In this section, we go over some functions/keywords that are analogous to each other in C and C++.

 Let's look at the difference between C string and string in C++.